-TeleDongle was our first ground station, providing a USB to RF interfaces for communicating with the altimeters.
-Combined with your choice of antenna and notebook computer, TeleDongle and our associated user interface software form a complete ground station capable of logging and displaying in-flight telemetry, aiding rocket recovery, then processing and archiving flight data for analysis and review.
+TeleDongle v0.2 was our first ground station, providing a USB to RF interfaces for communicating with the altimeters.
+Combined with your choice of antenna and notebook computer, TeleDongle and our associated user interface software form a complete ground station capable of logging and displaying inflight telemetry, aiding rocket recovery, then processing and archiving flight data for analysis and review.
+The latest version, TeleDongle v3, has all new electronics with a higher performance radio for improved range.